saros-project/saros/docs/contribute/refactoring-filesystem.md

 The new approach is to leave the project-based architecture of Saros:

 A Saros user should be able to share an any subtree of his resources with Saros.
-The root of the subtree must have an absolute path on each Saros user's enviroment.
+The root of the subtree must have an absolute path on each Saros user's environment.
 It doesn't matter, where the the subtree is located (ex.
 On *C*: oder *D*: drive), but what the absolute paths unites is, that they mean the same reference (IReferencePoint).
 That means that every Saros user can choose for themselves where the resources are located.
 If a user uses Windows, the resources can be located in `C:` or `D:` drive.
 If a user uses Linux, the resources can be located in `/home/path/to/bar`.
 So the absolute paths of the resources are different, but if they start a session and want sharing their resources, the resources have the same reference point even though they have different absolute paths.
 Every Saros instance should know, where an IReferencePoint object is located in the local file system, so that the resources can be determined in combination of an IReferencePoint and a relative path to the resource.

 The IReferencePoint can be look like this: